anttihaap/distributed-backup-system/REPORT.md

 After receiving the ACK_JOIN, the joining node will set its successor and predecessor based on the information received from the acking node.
 It will then send NOTIFY to the predecessor.
 The predecessor will in turn update its successor to be the new node.

-After joining the network and setting predecessor and successor, the new node will send NEW_NODE message to its successor to be passed around the ring clockwise.
+After joining the network and setting a predecessor and successor, the new node will send a NEW_NODE message to its successor to be passed around the ring clockwise.
 The network nodes will add the new node to their node lists with a timestamp.

 First and second nodes in the network (special case):

 * When the second node joins the first (and only) node, both nodes are set as a predecessor and a successor to each other.
-In that case, NOTIFY message is not sent.
+In that case, a NOTIFY message is not sent.
 * When the second node joins, the first node will send FIRST_ACK instead of normal ACK_JOIN to notify the joining node that it will be both its predecessor and successor

 ### Updating the network